-To understand how and why the business analytics field is growing, we need to answer the question, “what does business analytics do?”
+To understand how and why the business analytics field is growing, we can answer the question, “what does business analytics do?”

-To answer this we will look at the goals and tasks handled by a business analyst.
+Let’s look at the goals and tasks handled by a business analyst.
 Business analytics is a field that drives practical, data-driven changes in a business.
 It is a practical application of statistical analysis that focuses on providing actionable recommendations.
 Analysts in this field focus on how to apply the insights they derive from data.
-Their goal is to draw concrete conclusions about a business by answering specific questions about why things happened, what will happen and what should be done.
+Their goal is to draw concrete conclusions about a business by answering specific questions about why things happened, what will happen and what should be done

 * No GRE Scores RequiredLearn More

 * No GRE required.Learn More